olagajda/aleksandragajda-com/README.md

 # aleksandragajda.com

-As a final project at the Coder's Lab I made my first official website.
+As a final project at the Coder's Lab course I made my first official website.

 I designed it and coded to make a funny game helping people remember my name.